 Queen Elizabeth National Park

 Queen Elizabeth National Park is in the western arm of the Great East Rift Valley.
 It is home to a variety of wildlife, all typical of riverine and savannah habitats.
 In the southern part of the park is the Ishasha area with its famous tree-climbing lions.
-Here too is the one of the largest surviving natural forests in Uganda, the Maramagambo Forest, known for its spectacular bird life.
+Here too is one of the largest surviving natural forests in Uganda, the Maramagambo Forest, known for its spectacular birdlife.

 The northern part of the park is traversed by the equator and is an area of crater lakes and savannah grassland.
-A boat trip along the Kazinga channel which links Lake Edward and Lake George provides wonderful boat based viewing of wildlife and bird life.
+A boat trip along the Kazinga channel which links Lake Edward and Lake George provides wonderful boat-based viewing of wildlife and birdlife.

 Lake Mburo National Park

 Lake Mburo National Park is Uganda’s fourth national park.
 It is composed primarily of grassland, wetland, and acacia woodland habitats.
-At the centre of the park lies Lake Mburo which together with 14 other lakes in the area forms part of an extensive wetland system.
+At the center of the park lies Lake Mburo which together with 14 other lakes in the area forms part of an extensive wetland system.

 Mgahinga Gorilla National Park

-Mgahinga Gorilla National Park is located in the Virunga Mountains and encompasses three inactive volcanoes, Mount Muhabura, Mount Gahinga and Mount Sabinyo.
+Mgahinga Gorilla National Park is located in the Virunga Mountains and encompasses three inactive volcanoes, Mount Muhabura, Mount Gahinga, and Mount Sabinyo.
 Mgahinga is one of only two places in Uganda that is a habitat for the critically endangered mountain gorilla.
-Although Uganda’s smallest park, it is home to an impressive amount of bird life as well as the endangered golden monkey, the blue monkey, golden cat, leopard, bushbuck and duiker.
+Although Uganda’s smallest park, it is home to an impressive amount of birdlife as well as the endangered golden monkey, the blue monkey, golden cat, leopard, bushbuck, and duiker.